lextoumbourou/notes/notes/permanent/recursion.md

 **Recursion** is a problem-solving method where a [Function](function.md) calls itself with a smaller instance of the problem.
 A [Base Case](../../../permanent/base-case.md)  is required to ensure the calls eventually terminate.

-All recursive problems can be solved using iteration; however, some algorithms, particularly a [Divide-and-Conquer Algorithm](divide-and-conquer-algorithm.md), can be solved much more elegantly with recursion.
+All recursive problems can be solved using iteration; however, some algorithms, particularly a [Divide-and-Conquer](divide-and-conquer.md) algorithm, can be solved much more elegantly with recursion.

 ## Fibonacci numbers example